dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

-  --output filename    Filename for encrypted exe/dll --arguments hardcodedArgs  compile the following arguments to the encrypted exe/dll --noRES    Don't set custom resource file information (cmd icon, CMD description by default) --dll     Generate DLL instead of an exe --dllexportfunc exportfuncname    Comma separated names of DLL custom export functions --noETW    Don't use ETW Patch
+  --output filename    Filename for encrypted exe/dll --arguments hardcodedArgs  compile the following arguments to the encrypted exe/dll --noRES    Don't set custom resource file information (cmd icon, CMD description by default) --noETW    Don't use ETW Patch
   --noAMSI    Don't patch AMSI
-  --noArgs    Don't provide any arguments to the assembly (some can only run without args) --hide    Compile with --app:gui flag, so that the console won't pop up --APIhide    Console won't pop up, hidden via API calls 'GetConsoleWindow' and 'ShowWindow' with 'SW_HIDE' --reflective    Set compiler flags, so that the Loader Nim binary can be reflectively loaded --debug    Compiles the binary in debug mode (More DInvoke output) --x86    (Compiles an x86 binary - have to cast some more function values before this works smoothly) --large    use this for large payloads (bigger than 5MB) as you will get an error "interpretation requires too many iterations" without it
+  --noArgs    Don't provide any arguments to the assembly (some can only run without args) --hide    Compile with --app:gui flag, so that the console won't pop up --APIhide    Console won't pop up, hidden via API calls 'GetConsoleWindow' and 'ShowWindow' with 'SW_HIDE' --reflective    Set compiler flags, so that the Loader Nim binary can be reflectively loaded --debug    Compiles the binary in debug mode
+  --x86    (Compiles an x86 binary - have to cast some more function values before this works smoothly) --large    use this for large payloads (bigger than 5MB) as you will get an error "interpretation requires too many iterations" without it
   --noDInvoke    Don't use DInvoke - some older Windows OS Versions may crash when DInvoke is in use, e.g. Windows Server 2012.
 If you get "SIGSEGV: iilegal storage access.
 (Attempt to read from nil?)" try to use this option.
+  --verbose    Prints output to the console (for troubleshooting purposes)

+[Shellcode retrieval options]

+  By default, the Loader will embed the Shellcode into the output file.
+There are two alternatives to this:
+  --shellcodeFile shellcodefile    Filename to retrieve shellcode from - on Runtime (No embedding) --shellcodeURL shellcodeURL    URL to retrieve shellcode from

+[DLL options]

+  --dll     Generate DLL instead of an executable
+      --dllexportfunc exportfuncname    Comma separated names of DLL custom export functions for e.g. DLL-Sideloading --dllhijack    Add an DLLMain Export with DLL_PROCESS_ATTACH for Hijacking --clone value    Specify a local DLL to clone the API-Exports from

 [evasion]